mongodb/mongo-scala-driver/docs/reference/content/getting-started/quick-tour.md

 ```

 {{% note class="important" %}}
-In the API all methods returning a `Observables` are "cold" streams meaning that nothing happens until they are Subscribed to.
+In the API all methods returning a `Observables` are "cold" streams meaning that nothing happens until they are subscribed to.

 The example below does nothing: